 Even at 13, Chaitanya was thinking the way a doctor might.
 “There were multiple tumours all through my body,” he says.
 “There are many types of germ cell cancer but it was so advanced when we caught it that I had them all.
 I kept thinking ‘Did I miss something?
 Could I have caught this earlier?’”

-A second-year biological sciences student at the University of Calgary, Chaitanya has found an outlet for his passion and his inquisitive mind.
-With the help of a scholarship, made possible by you, Chaitanya is enroute to becoming an oncologist.
+As a biological sciences student at the University of Calgary, Chaitanya found an outlet for his passion and his inquisitive mind.
+With the help of a scholarship, made possible by you, Chaitanya graduated with a Bachelor of Health Sciences with honors in 2016.

 “My hands started to blister and I couldn’t even play my guitar, the thing I love most in the world.”—David Dallas